Sunday, March 25, 2012

 In other Hungarian news, the museum and research library of the Marxist Gyorgy Luckacs in Budapest has also been shut down by the Fidesz government.
 Is a book burning next?
 Another Hungarian writer, Akos Kertesz, was given refugee status in Canada, due to harassment by the Fidesz authorities.
 Note that Hungary is a member of the European Union.

 Statues of progressive poets and writers in other parts of the Hungarian capital, like the "Red Count," are under consideration for removal from public places as well.
-This follows the practice after the pull-out of the Soviet Army in 1989, which lead to the collapse of the Hungarian Communist government.
+This follows the practice after the pull-out of the Soviet Army in 1989, which led to the collapse of the Hungarian Communist government.
 All memorials or monuments to socialism, the Soviet Red Army, Marx, Lenin, Hungarian revolutionaries or the working class erected during the period of the Hungarian workers' state were relocated to a private park outside Budapest.
+Only one remains commemorating the liberation of Budapest atop Gallatin Hill.

 March 15, 2012